sascha-dibbern/hx-plonck/README.md

         var PLONCKFORREST={
 	        '*' : // the baseline scenario and default tree named '*'
 	            {
 		          'add-item-to-basket' : 'item-in-basket.html',
 		          'remove-item-from-basket' : 'remove-item.html',
                   ...
 	            },
 	        'out of stock scenario' : // This tree inherits from '*', so some paths can be overridden {
 		          'add-item-to-basket' : 'out-of-stock-message.html',
 	            },
 	        'out of stock scenario, but offer later delivery' : // This tree inherits from 'out of stock scenario' {
                   '@' : 'out of stock scenario', // This entry is not a scenario but a inheritance reference ('@' used as inheritance symbol) to the scenario 'out of stock scenario'
 		          'show later deliver offer' : 'later-deliver-offer-message.html',
 	            }
             };
     </script>

 The scenario plonck-tree called `'*'` is the baseline scenario for the SPA prototype.
-Other scenarios (plonck-trees) will per default inherit from `*` as the plonk-tree `'out of stock scenario'` does here.
+Other scenarios (plonck-trees) will per default inherit from `*` as the plonck-tree `'out of stock scenario'` does here.
 Each scenario plonck-tree will have multiple entries, that are mappings between the __abstracted HTMX request-path__ (hash-map key) and the real HTMX request-path (hash-map value).
 As an exception to that rule the hash-map key `'@'` is used to define an explicite inheritance of an scenario plonck-tree (child) to another scenario plonck-tree (parent).
 Inherited scenario plonck-trees will have every HTMX request-path mapping from it's parent.
-These can then be overridden in the child plonk-tree if necessary to fullfill the scenario context.
+These can then be overridden in the child plonck-tree if necessary to fullfill the scenario context.
 Multiple inheritance is also possible and would look like

     'a complex scenario' :